-You will need to arrive into Christchurch, in New Zealand’s South Island for the Stage 1 prologue event.
-Your seven day mountain bike journey will take you through to Queenstown where you may choose to fly directly out from, unless you stay on to explore further.
+You will need to arrive into Queenstown, in New Zealand’s South Island for Athlete Check-In on Saturday 24 November (strictly between 9am - 3pm).
+Your six day mountain bike journey will start and finish in Queenstown where you may choose to fly directly out from, unless you stay on to explore further.

 Air New Zealand offer direct flights into New Zealand from many international airports around the world so travelling down under is easy!

 Check out Air New Zealand to see your flight options.

 For the safe transfer of you and your bike gear between airports and accommodation in Queenstown we have listed ‘bike friendly’ taxi services for you to call and pre-book if required.

 +64 (21) 2967643